R1N4x/Wansview_Root/README.md

 You can also place the `syscfg.ini` on the SD with custom parameters.
 (e.g. your WiFi settings, no need to use the app!)

-Also you can enable Telnet.
+You can enable Telnet and set a custom NTP server.

 This acts as "update" for the configuration, changes there will be persistent.